Schutter (Kinzig)

-The Schutter is a 57 km river in Baden-Württemberg, Germany, and a left tributary of the Kinzig.
+The Schutter (/de/) is a 57 km river in Baden-Württemberg, Germany, and a left tributary of the Kinzig.

 Etymology

 Linguistic experts disagree about the etymological meaning of the name Schutter.
 The word Schutter is probably derived from the early Germanic form scutro, which means 'fast flowing water'.
 Scutro, which includes the Indo-Germanic root sceud, also allows interpretation in the sense of 'enclosing' or 'impoundment of water' and may refer to the plethora of embankments, dams and mills on the Schutter.

 In addition to the municipalities of Schuttertal and Schutterwald, Schutterzell, a district of Neuried also bear the name of the river in their place names.
 The name of the Schutterlindenberg hill in Lahr also comes from the name of the river.